-So it will come as no surprise that thousands of people across the UK tried their hand at DIY over lockdown last spring in a bid to revamp their home, as well as give them something to do.
+So it will come as no surprise that thousands of people across the UK tried their hand at DIY over lockdown in 2020 in a bid to revamp their home, as well as give them something to do.
 Journalist Rachel Wait looks at ways you can give your home a boost – all while working from home.

 - DIY projects soared during the first lockdown

 - You don’t have to spend a fortune if you want to give your home a little TLC

 - Always check you’re covered by home insurance

 Not only did DIY stores report a huge rise in sales in the first lockdown, research shows that at least 38% of people carried out DIY in the spring and summer of 2020, with the most popular tasks including:

 - Painting and wallpapering (34%)

 - Replacing flooring or tiling (13%